ibm-cloud-docs/CDN/api.md

 ----
 ### updateOriginPath
 Updates an existing Origin Path for an existing mapping and for a particular customer.
 The Origin type cannot be changed with this API.
-The following properties can be changed: `path`, `origin`, `httpPort`, and `httpsPort`, `header` and `cacheKeyQueryRule` arguments.
+The following properties can be changed: `path`, `origin`, `httpPort`, and `httpsPort`, `header` `cacheKeyQueryRule` arguments.
 To be updated, the domain mapping must be in either a _RUNNING_ or _CNAME_CONFIGURATION_ state.

 * **Parameters**: a collection of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Input`.
   You can view all of the attributes in the Input Container here:

   [View the Input Container](/docs/CDN?topic=CDN-input-container)

-  The following attributes are part of the Input Container and may be provided when updating an Origin Path (attributes are optional unless otherwise noted):
+  The following attributes are part of the Input Container and can be provided when updating an Origin Path (attributes are optional unless otherwise noted):
     * `oldPath`: **required** Current path to be changed
     * `origin`: (**required** if being updated) Provide the Origin server address as a string.
     * `originType`: **required** Origin type can be `HOST_SERVER` or `OBJECT_STORAGE`.
     * `path`: **required** New path to be added.
 Relative to the mapping path.
-    * `httpPort` and/or `httpsPort`: (**required** for Host Server, if being updated) These two options must correspond to the desired protocol.
+    * `httpPort` and/or `httpsPort`: (**required** for Host Server, if being updated) These two options must correspond to the wanted protocol.
 If the protocol is `HTTP`, then `httpPort` must be set, and `httpsPort` must _not_ be set.
 Likewise, if the protocol is `HTTPS`, then `httpsPort` must be set, and `httpPort` must _not_ be set.
 If the protocol is `HTTP_AND_HTTPS`, then _both_ `httpPort` and `httpsPort` _must_ be set.
 Akamai has certain limitations on port numbers.
-Please see the [FAQ](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-) for allowed port numbers.
+See the [FAQs](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-http-and-https-port-numbers-are-allowed-for-akamai-) for allowed port numbers.
     * `uniqueId`: **required** uniqueId of the mapping to which this Origin belongs
     * `bucketName`: (**required** for Object Storage only) Bucket name for your S3 Object Storage.
     * `fileExtension`: (**required** for Object Storage only) File extensions that are allowed to be cached.